-More Than Words definition – list owners compile B2B data lists and by list brokers are expert intermediaries with access to hundreds of databases owned by multiple owners.
+More Than Words definition – list owners compile B2B data lists.
+List brokers are expert intermediaries with access to hundreds of databases owned by multiple owners.

-Each business is contacted by a list owner so that they can record detailed information on companies and the people with the authority and budget to sign off deals.
+Each business is contacted by a list owner.
+This is so they can record detailed information on companies and the people with the purchasing authority.

-This B2B data is gathered so that third parties – companies like yours – can use the data to promote their products and services using direct marketing aimed at specific decision makers (DMs).
+This B2B data is gathered so that companies like yours can use the data for direct marketing.
+Products and services can then be aimed at specific decision makers (DMs).

 More Than Words note – other than their name, B2B data researchers collect information on purchasing responsibility.
-In addition to senior contacts, other data is collected on those with differing purchasing responsibility include engineering facilities management, finance, fleet, health and safety, human resources, marketing, operations (including business processes), general procurement, sales, and telecoms.
+In addition to senior contacts, other data collected on those with differing purchasing responsibility include:

 How do you choose who you get in touch with?

 Get in touch with the UK business data owner or broker you want to work with.

 Discuss your products and services and which companies you normally sell them to.
 Using the details you’ve provided them, they’ll select the target companies and DMs based upon your specifications.

 It’s your job then to inspect the count they present you with.
 If you feel that they have included business categories of little or no interest to you, ask them to remove them from the data.